-Greenheart CBD has Partnered with Paradigm Sports to Sponsor three MMA Fighters
+Greenheart CBD has partnered with Paradigm Sports to sponsor three MMA fighters

-DUBLIN, IRELAND, Jan 13, 2022 - (ACN Newswire) - Greenheart CBD has partnered with Paradigm Sports to sponsor three MMA fighters: Bellator fighters Jornel Lugo and James Gallagher, and UFC fighter Walker Johnny da Silva Barra Souza.
-This partnership was formed when the fighters, whose interests were piqued by the company's cryptocurrency ecosystem, reached out.
+Dublin – January 13, 2022 – Greenheart CBD has partnered with Paradigm Sports to sponsor three MMA fighters: Bellator fighters Jornel Lugo and James Gallagher, and UFC fighter Walker Johnny da Silva Barra Souza.
+This partnership was formed when the fighters, whose interests were piqued by the company’s cryptocurrency ecosystem, reached out.

 James Gallagher, also known as The Strabanimal, is a 25-year-old bantamweight fighter from Northern Ireland.
-ESPN ranked James in the top 10 best fighters in the world under 25 (es.pn/3zVlODK).
+ESPN ranked James in the top 10 best fighters in the world under 25.
 Gallagher is a force to be reckoned with, headlining multiple Bellator events.

 Walker Johnny da Silva Barra Souza, best known as Johnny Walker, is a 29-year-old light heavyweight fighter from Brazil.
 Walker is currently #10 in the UFC Light Heavyweight rankings, and has made a name for himself in the UFC circle with his impressive MMA record and exciting style.